Skip to main content

 ✅ In Summary

-Field English term Recommended French translation
+Field English word Recommended French translation

 Geology tectonic fault faille sismique